The Garden Analogy: Understanding How Training Works at KPI

 For example:

-- Excess fatigue can limit skill and output
+• Excess fatigue can limit skill, speed, and power

-Training isn’t random - it’s structured so qualities develop together, not against each other.
+Training isn’t random — it’s designed so qualities complement each other, rather than interfere.

 Sometimes you push.